Adipa-G/aws-experiments/dotnetcore-docker-api-with-dynamo-db-code-pipeline-example/Readme.md

 # AWS Code Pipelines

 This folder contains an AWS code pipeline to deploy a dotnet core API into a docker image and deploy it into AWS Fargate.
-The template is nested in this example.
+The API has two endpoint to store and retrieve data from a DynamoDB The template is nested in this example.

 The pipeline has following steps: